Genetic counseling is guidance given by a health professional

 Discussing the likelihood, based on test results, that the

-couple will have a child with a genetic disease.
+couple will have a child with a genetic condition.

-deal with having a disease related to genetics.
+deal with having a condition related to genetics.

 individuals, couples, or families make decisions about genetic testing and any